braze-inc/braze-docs/_docs/_hidden/private_betas/know_before_send.md

 ---
 nav_title: Before You Send
-description: "After visiting out pre-launch guide, refer to this final list of checks or 'gotchas' for Content Cards, email, in-app messages, push, and SMS."
+description: "After visiting our pre-launch guide, refer to this final list of checks or 'gotchas' for Content Cards, email, in-app messages, push, and SMS."
 permalink: /know_before_send/
 hidden: true
 ---